 Johnson-Jennings is developing research partnerships with tribal communities.

-As an intercollegiate collaboration between the College of Pharmacy and the College of Medicine on the Duluth campus, RICH aims to provide an interdisciplinary center for research collaborations with Indigenous entities.
+As an intercollegiate collaboration between the College of Pharmacy and the Medical School on the Duluth campus, RICH aims to provide an interdisciplinary center for research collaborations with Indigenous entities.
 RICH further aims to foster scholarly works that will identify health barriers and protective factors to increase healthcare equity for Indigenous patients.